Jake Westbrook

 Jacob Cauthen Westbrook (born September 29, 1977) is an American former professional baseball pitcher in Major League Baseball.
-He was known as a sinker ball pitcher and hit a grand slam as a batter.
-During his career, Westbrook played for the New York Yankees, Cleveland Indians and St. Louis Cardinals.
-He was selected to one All-Star game and won a World Series championship with the Cardinals in 2011 over the Texas Rangers.
+He was known as a sinker ball pitcher.
+Westbrook made his major league debut with the New York Yankees, but was soon traded to the Cleveland Indians, where he spent ten years.
+Cleveland eventually dealt him to the St. Louis Cardinals, where he won a World Series in 2011.

 Early and personal life

 Westbrook was born on September 29, 1977, in Athens, Georgia.
-His father, Cauthen, played baseball and basketball at the University of Georgia, where Jake signed a letter of intent (but never attended because he signed with the Colorado Rockies).
+He attended Madison County High School.
+His father, Cauthen, played baseball and basketball at the University of Georgia.
+His grandfather and great-grandfather were also athletes at UGA.
+He signed a letter of intent with Georgia but never attended because he signed with the Colorado Rockies.
 He has an older sister, Jill.

 Westbrook attended Madison County High School.
 He tossed five no-hitters and one perfect game in his high school career.
 During his senior season, Westbrook was 9–1 with a 1.11 ERA and 110 strikeouts in 63 innings.
 On March 28, 2008, Westbrook appeared at his high school alma mater to speak and give thanks as they retired his high school #12 jersey during a home baseball game.

 Westbrook married his high school sweetheart, Heather Daniels, on December 12, 1998.
-The couple has two sons and a daughter.
-They reside in Danielsville, Georgia. and have a home in Germantown, Tennessee.
+The couple has four children.
+They reside in Danielsville, Georgia, and also have a home in Germantown, Tennessee.